 Hist.: MB 18-1985, f. & ef.
 10-21-85; MB 11-1987, f.
 5-20-87, ef.
 6-1-87; MB 12-1987, f. & ef.
 6-15-87; MB 7-1992, f. & cert. ef.
 5-15-92; MB 8-1995, f. & cert. ef.
-11-6-95
+11-6-95; OSMB 6-1998, f. & cert. ef.
+4-15-98

-Marine Facility Grant Program
+Marine Facility Grant Program:

-(1)Program Description:
+(1) Program Description:

 (a) The Board is authorized by ORS 830.150 (2)(a) to provide funds for the construction, rehabilitation, and replacement of boating facilities.
-The program can provide for the acquisition of property and related development projects such as ramps, parking, potable water, sanitation, docks, and other facilities for the convenience of the public using those boating facilities. he funds are available to eligible participants on a full grant or matching basis.
+The program can provide for the acquisition of property and related development projects such as ramps, parking, potable water, sanitation, docks, and other facilities for the convenience of the public using those boating facilities.
+The Board may adopt other policies, guidelines, and procedure manuals as necessary to implement these rules.
+The funds are available to eligible participants on a full grant or matching basis.
 Applicants are strongly encouraged to provide some form of matching funds.
 This will enhance a project's potential for funding.
-The match may be a hard match of dollars, or a soft match of "in-kind" services such as administration, design, labor, and engineering as set forth in the Procedure Guide;
+The match may be a hard match of dollars, or a soft match of "in-kind" services such as administration, design, labor, and engineering as set forth in the Procedures Guide.

 (b) In granting funds, ORS 830.150 (2)(a), requires the Board to give first priority to applications for facilities designed to control water pollution or otherwise enhance water quality, including but not limited to, pumping stations for recreational boat holding tanks, and to those other facilities for which there appears the greatest public need.
-Funds may also be granted for removal of obsolete and abandoned dock or mooring facilities, if these constitute a boating or navigational hazard;
+Funds may also be granted for removal of obsolete and abandoned dock or mooring facilities, if these constitute a boating or navigational hazard.